Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/map/mobile_map_search_and_route/README.md

 <h2>How to use the sample</h2>

 <p>Click the "Open mobile map package" button to bring up a file choosing dialog.
 Browse to and select a .mmpk file.
-When chosen, the map's inside the mobile map package will be displayed in the list.
+When chosen, the maps inside the mobile map package will be displayed in a list view.
 If the mobile map package has a locator task, the list items will have a pin icon.
 If the map contains transportation networks, it will have a navigation icon.
-Click on a map in the list to open it.
+Click on a map list item to open it.
 Click on the map to reverse geocode the clicked locations's address if a locator task is available.
 If transportation networks are available, a route will be calculated between geocode locations.</p>

 <h2>How it works</h2>